longg99/countries-data/README.md

 This is a simple project built with ReactJS, JS and MaterialUI (MUI).
 The purpose of it is to allow the user to query data about a country, such as native name, currency, population, list of states and cities and many more.
 This app fetches data from 2 APIs, https://restcountries.com/ and https://countrystatecity.in/.
 Huge thanks to the developers of these awesome APIs!

-I have also added a mini backend with ExpressJS to call the API from there.
+I have also added a mini backend with Express to call the API from there.

 ### Dark/Light Mode
 This app has a function to switch between dark and light modes.
 Look for a button on the top left corner to try it!